yriveiro/wezterm-status/README.md

 ### Theme

-The plugin will try to use wezterm.config.colors.tab_bar if it's defined, if if it's not, will try config.ui.theme defined the plugin, in case none of both are defined, will use a fallback theme.

 > [!NOTE]
 > The plugin will first try to use wezterm.config.colors.tab_bar if it is defined.
 > If not, it will check config.ui.theme from the plugin's configuration.
 If neither